-Today’s gluten-free and crustless Lemon Cheesecake Pie recipe is one of those recipes that “came to me” after seeing a couple of ingredients and running across lemon recipes in an old church cookbook.
+Today’s gluten-free Lemon Cheesecake Pie recipe is one of those recipes that “came to me” after seeing a couple of ingredients and running across lemon recipes in an old church cookbook.
 This recipe is my solution for a dessert that offers some great lemon flavor, but is not majorly tart.
 The cheesecake factor is responsible for the “lighter” lemon flavor.
 The fact that it is a crustless recipe also adds to the lightness factor as well as making this cheesecake quick and easy.

 The gfe approach is the easiest, healthiest, and least expensive way to live gluten free.